piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/net-runtime-optimization-service-issue.md

 ---
-title: Net Runtime Optimization Service Issue
+title: Net Runtime Optimization Service issue
 ---
 Some user will have an issue on Windows 7 with {{ en.RDM }} and receive the following error message: